-Question: Will co-workers or clients see me as “stingy” if I do not stuff bills into a tip jar on a counter?
+You might wonder, will co-workers or clients see me as “stingy” if I do not stuff bills into a tip jar on a counter?
 Do I have to put money into a tip jar?

 Forget The Tip Jar – Hand a Tip (or Praise) to an Individual Employee to Make A Bigger Difference

 If you are trying to reward an individual for good counter service, your tip will be shared – not given directly to the employee you are rewarding.
 If you want to tip one employee in particular, give the tip to them directly – not the tip jar.
 They might add it to the jar themselves out of team spirit, but at least you let them know you personally appreciated them.

 Another way to show your appreciation is to take the manager aside and praise the employee’s performance.
 More customers complain than compliment so taking the time to thank someone for a job well done goes a long way.